 Our office is located on the third floor in the County Courthouse.

 If you still do not agree with the appraisal you may appear before the Madison County Board of Equalization which meets the first week to 10 days of June each year.
 Appointments are accepted during the month of May each year.
 Please contact our office @ (731) 423-6063

 While taxes are not paid in this office, we receive calls about this almost everyday.
 ANSWER: Taxes cannot be paid early.
 Tax Notices regarding your property should be received the by the first week of October each year.
 Any paperwork regarding the payment of taxes due at closing is typically an estimation especially if the closing is prior to October 1st of that tax year.
 We encourage you to contact your closing attorney regarding tax payment responsibilities.
 Please contact the Madison County Trustees office at (731)-423-6027 and/or the City of Jackson Revenue Office at (731)-425-8210 for information regarding property taxes.
 PLEASE CONTACT OUR OFFICE IF YOU MOVE OR CHANGE YOUR MAILING ADDRESS

 Yes.
 All residential homes (dwellings) erected inside of the boundaries of Madison County must be constructed in accordance with the latest current adopted building codes.
 Please contact us if you are considering this type of construction for specific requirements.

 There are three ways of filing a request for action.

-Your request will be investigated as soon as possible by the Code Enforcement Director and prioritized by seriousness of the complaint.
+Your request will be investigated as soon as possible by a Code Enforcement Officer.
 Life / Safety issues take priority over nuisance complaints.
-All complaints are investigated to see if a State or County Resolution has been violated.
+All complaints are investigated to verify if a State or County Resolution has been violated.